joernott/load_testplan/README.md

 ```

 **yaml**: _Optional_, default: ''
+If you provide a file name here, the merged and processed data will be written
+into the file as yaml.
+This helps debugging merge issues or can be used as later input.

+**json**: _Optional_, default: ''
-If you provide a file name here, the merged and processed yaml will be written
+If you provide a file name here, the merged and processed data will be written
-into the file.
-This helps debugging merge issues.
+into the file as json.
+This helps debugging merge issues or can be used as later input.

 **logfile**: _Optional_, default: '-'
 Tis defines where the actions log messages/output should go.
 The default "-"